Hone logo

 Key Requirements:

-• The filtering must use the BETWEEN operator.
+• The queries must use the BETWEEN operator for range filtering.

 Expected Behavior:

-The query should return all rows from the Products table where the Price column is greater than or equal to the specified minimum price AND less than or equal to the specified maximum price.
+Given a minimum and maximum price, the query should return all rows from the products table where the price is greater than or equal to the minimum price and less than or equal to the maximum price.
+If no products fall within the specified range, the query should return an empty result set.

 Examples